Is There An Official HIPAA Certification?

 Although many healthcare vendors are searching for a way to become “HIPAA certified”, there is no official certification that ensures that an organization is HIPAA compliant.
 Health and Human Services (HHS) who enforces HIPAA regulations, may investigate any potential covered entity or business associate for HIPAA violations.

 Although there are a number of different services that may provide HIPAA certifications, it is up to organizations to ensure they are properly managing all administrative, technical, and physical safeguards in order to maintain compliance.
-Services such as the Dash Compliance Automation Platform streamline the compliance process and make it easy for organizations to configure, monitor, and maintain HIPAA compliance.
+Services such as the Dash ComplyOps streamline the compliance process and make it easy for organizations to configure, monitor, and maintain HIPAA compliance.

 HIPAA Training and Certifications